MylesBorins/mylesborins.com/content/posts/git-hooks.md

 ```
 git push linode
 ```
-and all is well in the universe
+and all is well in the universe.